 “Natasha speaks of an innate wisdom that parents inherently possess and how to reconnect with it when you find yourself thrown off track by the sometimes unsteady seas of parenting.
-She offers concrete and practical steps, L.O.V.E., to get back on course when you feel like you’re adrift with your child.
+She offers concrete and practical steps in the L.O.V.E. process to get back on course when you feel like you’re adrift with your child.
 I had several ah-ha moments about a challenge when reading the book.”
 Don, the Grandfather

 “I love how you write!
 It makes it so clear.”
 JS, Mom

 “You pack a lot into these pages.
 Helpful!”
 AB, Dad